Guerrilla Warfare (Che Guevara book): Analysis of the Cuban Situation, its Present and its Future

 The epilogue details certain laws, entities and policies which were established in Cuba following the revolution, including the agrarian reform law and the INRA.
 The revolution's detrimental impact on the United Fruit Company and other capitalist interests are also mentioned.
 Although he identifies the United States as an enemy, Guevara closes with optimism for the future of Cuba.

 Reception

 Foreign military involvement

 While the book was intended for other revolutionary movements in Latin America, Africa, and Asia, it was also studied by counter-revolutionary military schools.

 With the success of Che's military campaign in Cuba and the spread of communism in Latin America, U.S. military activity increased throughout the region.
 The U.S. military adopted some of Che's own tactics in order to better combat guerrilla fighters in the jungle.
 This entailed U.S. military training throughout Latin America in order to counteract the spreading of guerrilla movements throughout the region (for historical context on United States foreign policy in Latin America, see the Good Neighbor policy).
-Che faced the results of this training during his final campaign in Bolivia.
+Che faced the results of this training in his disastrous Bolivian Campaign, in which most of the ELN rebels led by him were killed and Che himself was executed.